-Buying signals vs intent data vs lead scoring: which approach gets replies?
+LinkedIn comments and company events vs intent data: which approach gets replies?

 Intent data measures browsing behavior.
 Lead scoring measures engagement.
 AI personalization improves copy.
-None of them answer the question that matters: is this company ready to buy right now?
+LinkedIn comments and company events answer the question that matters: who is engaging now, and what changed at the account?

 | Approach | What it measures | Unit of analysis | Limitation |